adarsh2012/MMO_game/readme.txt

+# GEEK GAMES

-Hello this is our project.
+######Hello this is our project.
 You can run our project by either downloading/cloning this repo in your local directory and excecuting the following command:
 '''
 node server.js
 '''